Skip to main content

 available sections in the section selector

 2. When you see the one you want, click on it.
-The Section will immediately change, which will be reflected by a change in the colour of the background around the drop-down and the marking next to any menu items affected by the Section.
+The Section will immediately change, which will be reflected by a change in the colour of the line across the top of the admin bar and the marking next to any menu items affected by the Section selection.

 More information about managing content on the BCIT public website